mstr-dev/Visualization-Plugins-Deprecated/DifferenceChart/README.md

 **Original Visualization Source Link:** <a href = "http://bl.ocks.org/mbostock/3894205" target = "_blank">Link</a>

 **Usage:** This visualisation needs 2 attributes (e.g category and date) and 1 metric.
-The non-date attribute should have two attribute elements to allow for 'a vs b' analysis
+The non-date attribute should have two attribute elements to allow for 'a vs b' analysis.
+The date element must meet specific format (the format is hardcoded in DifferenceChart.js::parseDate(), and can be customized by changing the format mask in that function.
+Currently the default format is "%m/%d/%Y").

 **Description:** A variation of a bivariate area chart using clipping to alternate colors.